 Would you ever walk into a custom furniture store, ask the price of a custom made bed, and put up with “Hmm… Well, we’ll see how long it takes.
 I’m not sure.
 But we’re going to charge $100 an hour and we’ll send you an invoice when it’s done.”

 Clients, like the rest of us, budget their money, and it’s important to respect that.
 When you charge hourly, you run the risk of going over – or under – project budget (usually over, because scope always gets added.)
 It’s your job to get into your client’s head as much as possible, and to attempt to comprehend exactly what they need built.
 Assumptions are fatal.
 Don’t ever assume that you know what the “messaging feature” is!

 Before I give you the stump speech on winning an hourly contract, here are a few concepts you must master:

-- A few posts ago I discussed a few ways to create better estimates.
-The last takeaway is most important: For any decently sized project (read: over a week of full time work), charge for an estimate.
+- In a previous post, I discussed a few ways to create better estimates.
+The last takeaway is most important: For any decently sized project (read: over a week of full-time work), charge for an estimate.
 You’re a midwife of other people’s ideas.
-You take vague concepts that are floating around your clients’ head and bring them to life.
+You take vague concepts that are floating around your clients’ heads and bring them to life.
 This will create a strong list of deliverables, and will also be granular enough that you should be able to put together a decent time estimate.

 - Split the estimate into must-haves and want-to-haves.
 Prioritize accordingly.
 This will ensure that everything that needs to be in place will be there before the budget burns out.

 - Commit to staying in constant communication.
-Sure, Planscope helps this happen, but good ol’ fashioned email works just as well.
+Sure, Client Portal helps this happen, but good ol’ fashioned email works just as well.
 You need to ensure that value is being constantly correlated to the amount of time you work.